Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/博客/Paul Graham 博客/Essays/Weird Languages.md

 beyond glue programming.
 For example, solving problems by first writing a language for problems of that type, and then writing your specific application in it.
-Nor is this all you can do with macros; it's just one point in a space of program-manipulating techniques that even now is far from fully explored.<br><br>So if you want to expand your concept of what programming can be, one way to do it is by learning weird languages.
+Nor is this all you can do with macros; it's just one region in a space of program-manipulating techniques that even now is far from fully explored.<br><br>So if you want to expand your concept of what programming can be, one way to do it is by learning weird languages.
 Pick a language that most programmers consider weird but whose median user is smart,